erikamoji/Intro-to-Solana-Starter/README.md

 **Notes on this build**

 Currently the app creates a new account on refresh/initialization in `intro-to-solana-project/src/App.js` with the line `let baseAccount = Keypair.generate();`.
-Remove this and proceed to read below if you'd like instructions on how to create a shared `baseAccount`
+This is for testing purposes so you can see the flow of a new user on the dApp.
+Remove this and proceed to read below if you'd like instructions on how to create a shared `baseAccount` and the flow for already having an account.

 >I have left comments inside of `App.js` right above `let baseAccount = Keypair.generate();` .
 Uncomment the 3 below lines if you want the users to share one baseAccount.
 I've tested it and it works.